microsoft/autogen/samples/dockers/Dockerfiles.md

     `FROM python:3.11-slim-bookworm` to `FROM python:3.10-slim-bookworm`
 - **Setting Environment Variables**: Add environment variables using the `ENV` command for any application-specific configurations.
 We have prestaged the line needed to inject your OpenAI_key into the docker environment as a environmental variable.
 Others can be staged in the same way.
 Just uncomment the line.
     `# ENV OPENAI_API_KEY="{OpenAI-API-Key}"` to `ENV OPENAI_API_KEY="{OpenAI-API-Key}"`
-- **Need a less "Advanced" Autogen build**: If the Dockerfile.full is to much but you need more than advaned then update this line in the Dockerfile.full file.
+- **Need a less "Advanced" Autogen build**: If the Dockerfile.full is to much but you need more than advanced then update this line in the Dockerfile.full file.
 `RUN pip install pyautogen[teachable,lmm,retrievechat,mathchat,blendsearch] autogenra` to install just what you need. `RUN pip install pyautogen[retrievechat,blendsearch] autogenra`
 - **Can't Dev without your favorite CLI tool**: if you need particular OS tools to be installed in your Docker container you can add those packages here right after the sudo for the Dockerfile.base and Dockerfile.full files.
 In the example below we are installing net-tools and vim to the environment.